 Automated Machine Learning for Soft Voting in an Ensemble of Tree-based Classifiers

-Our automated machine learning goal for this competition is to develop a model that performs well without human intervention.
+Our automated machine learning goal for this competition is to develop a model that performs well without human intervention; our paper can be found here.
 A significant challenge was an aggressive time constraint.
 All aspects, including algorithm selection, hyperparameter optimization and model parameter learning must take place during the 1200 second time limit for each dataset.
 To deal with this, our models were limited to strategies that can be executed quickly.

 We built a soft majority voting model for combining tree-based classifiers: gradient boosting classifier, extra-trees classifier, random forests classifier.
 For the soft voting strategy, we give each member of the ensemble the opportunity to state their probabilities for a given class, and then we choose the class best represented according to the weights measuring our trust in that classifier.
 The PAKDD competition datasets were all binary classification problems.